Bren Bataclan

-Bren Bataclan is a Filipino-American artist based in Cambridge, he is the creator of the street art project Project Smile.
-He has left more than 3000 anime-inspired paintings in public spaces for passers-by to take for free if they "promise to smile at random people more often."
+Bren Bataclan is a Filipino-American artist.
+The creator of the street art project Project Smile, he has left more than 3000 anime-inspired paintings in public spaces for passers-by to take for free if they "promise to smile at random people more often."
 He has given his paintings away in 80 countries and in every state in the US.

 Early life and education

 Bataclan was born in the Philippines and moved to Daly City, California with his family when he was 12.
 As a child, he watched the Giant Robot television shows Voltes V and Mazinger which later inspired his art.
 He received a BA in design at UCLA and an MA in computer animation at the Ohio State University.

 Career

 Bataclan began his career teaching design and computer animation at UMass Amherst.
 He became a fulltime artist in 2003 with the launch of Project Smile.
 In addition to the Project Smile paintings, Bataclan has painted murals at more than 300 schools, hospitals and community institutions.

 In 2021, Bataclan's book, Fe: A Traumatized Son’s Graphic Memoir, was published by Philippine American Writers and Artists, Inc (PAWA, Inc.).
 Focused on Bataclan's relationship with his mother, NPR wrote that Fe was a "brilliant, sensitive story of a mother and son."
 An elementary school textbook about his artwork was published by Heinemann Press.